controversies-of-science/science-collective/README.md

     <img src="https://github.com/controversies-of-science/science-collective/blob/master/images/slashdot-troll.jpg" width="50%" />
 </p>

-So, are there any aspects of these mechanics worth copying?

 Phys.org comments, by contrast, do not prevent users from judging contributions in the conversations they participate in.
 When phys.org moderators decide that a user has violated their policy, they might choose to remove every single post the user has ever made, [with results which today look like this](https://phys.org/news/2018-01-black-hole-breakthrough-insight-mysterious.html):

 <p align="center">